Armenia info

 Tatev Obelist cross

-Tatev Obelisk
+Tatev Obelisk was

 Dragon stone